danburzo/au-revoir-gmail/README.md

 > Note that it _is_ possible to rewrite Git history to amend the email address retroactively, but it's usually a very bad idea.
 For the sake of science, [here's how you'd do it](https://help.github.com/en/articles/changing-author-info).

+If you also have an npm account for publishing packages, don't forget to update your email there as well.

 ### Apple ID

 > I'll be attempting to change the email address associated with my Apple ID, and will write down any setbacks.